 We provide a free and easy way for start-ups and SMEs in East Sussex to access the right funding for their business.

-Any small business with the potential for growth needs to have access to finance when needed.
-We can help you to navigate the world of business finance and guide you through funding options that are right for your business.
+Any small business with the potential for growth needs to have access to funding when needed.
+We can help you to navigate the world of business finance, advising on a vast array of business grants and loans, and guiding you to the funding options that are right for your goals.

 Grants are a form of funding given freely to financially support businesses who meet eligibility criteria set out by the funders (it is effectively free money and doesn’t need to be paid back).
-Most grants are funded by national and local government and also the European Union, until 2020, to grow the local economy and create jobs.
+Most grants are funded by national and local government to grow the local economy and create jobs.

 We also have other funding options to provide more ways for your business to access the finance it needs including loans.